 Working as a team, they can accomplish much more — faster — accelerating time-to-market with great projects through exceptional project and program execution.

 Celebrating Each Role

-Both roles are extremely demanding—and extremely rewarding.
-A Project Manager is in her happy place when she can deliver a project that meets its goals.
+While all three roles are extremely demanding, they can also be extremely rewarding.
+A Project Manager is in their happy place when they can deliver a project that meets its goals.
 The Product Manager celebrates this accomplishment with the joy of seeing a new product, or a product improvement, take the market by storm to delight customers.
-Successful product launches are a time for both roles to celebrate – and recognize the valuable contributions each brings to this crucial partnership.
+The Program Manager has the satisfaction of seeing the many moving parts of the overarching strategy come together in support of the organization’s goals.
+Successful product launches are a time for all roles to celebrate – and recognize the valuable contributions each brings to this crucial three-way partnership.

 About the Author